 Rahne: Essentially, I like places with the concept of ‘waiting’.
 A seaside or a hill where someone sits–waiting for the sun to rise or set, or a coffee shop where someone is waiting for a friend.

 I love to watch people in places with such concept, guessing what they are going through, what they are feeling.
 Often times, in airports or train stations, my emotional examinations are richer, because everyone is in the position of waiting, then they move away, or move towards something.
 Those places are full of goodbyes and hellos.
-So, anxieties or hopes I capture there are being carried on through my writings.
+So, some anxieties or hopes I capture there are being carried on through my writings.

 I am also thankful to have a bit of (overly) active imagination because there are loads of future places I dreamed of that I have visited.
 Maybe they are not real, but it feels so fun to mash them up with something I want to write, feel, and tell.